 NOTE: This page provides Divisional News only.
 See the Divisional Instructions page (link to the right) for more detailed information.

-IMPORTANT NOTE REGARDING MITIGATION MEASURES FOR THE CORONAVIRUS: Pursuant to the Supreme Court's recent Administrative Orders, all in-person hearings are prohibited unless essential or critical.
-Therefore, until further notice, all civil division proceedings shall be conducted through remote appearances, telephonically or video conference.
-THERE ARE SEVERAL SIGNIFICANT CHANGES TO DIVISIONAL PRACTICES IDENTIFIED HERE AND IN THE DIVISIONAL INSTRUCTIONS (see link on the right side of this page)

-### B

-NOTE: This page provides Divisional News only.
-See the Divisional Instructions page (link to the right) for more detailed information.

 All proceedings in this Division shall be conducted through remote appearances, i.e. telephonic or video conference.
 THERE ARE SEVERAL SIGNIFICANT CHANGES TO DIVISIONAL PRACTICES IDENTIFIED HERE AND IN THE DIVISIONAL INSTRUCTIONS (see link on the right side of this page).